 For years, Vintage Parts says it relied on its own internal systems to manage complex processes.

 “We relied on our OEMs to list us digitally in their electronic catalogs,” says Vice President of Sales and Marketing Pete Fogarty.
 “We created our own internal processes, working with the major shippers such as UPS, FedEx and DHL, and then integrated them into our database system.
 It was all our own software and programming.”

 But unfortunately, Fogarty says, the systems didn’t always integrate seamlessly.
 And when your team is shipping some 1,200 packages a day, he adds, that fragmented approach can make for some pretty big challenges when handling fulfilment in-house.

 “One of our downsides was getting tracking numbers sent to buyers in a timely fashion,” he says.
 “It usually took us about 24 hours, if not a little longer, and definitely involved a lot of phone calls from customers the following day.”

-As orders continued to increase, Fogarty says his team realized it was time to find a better solution.
+As orders continued to increase, Fogarty says his team realised it was time to find a better solution.

-In an effort to optimize fulfillment, Vintage Parts turned to ShipWorks, an all-in-one shipping software solution that integrates directly with ChannelAdvisor.
+In an effort to optimise fulfilment, Vintage Parts turned to ShipWorks, an all-in-one shipping software solution that integrates directly with ChannelAdvisor.
 By unifying various fulfillment and e-commerce processes in one central platform, the company set out to eliminate many of its biggest shipping hassles and headaches.